Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 Apply the Tape: Step-by-Step (Valve Hole to Overlap)

-Start At Valve
+Start at Valve

 • Keep steady tape tension to prevent bubbles.